rezaarezvan/AFA-Benchmark/README.md

 During evaluation, it can be useful to use a common classifier to compare different AFA methods, in order to isolate the effect of the feature selection mechanism.

-To train a MLP classifier, run `uv run scripts/train_classifiers/train_masked_classifier.py` which will use the configuration defined in `conf/classifiers/masked_mlp_classifier/tmp.yaml`.
+To train a MLP classifier, run `uv run scripts/train_classifiers/train_masked_classifier.py` which will use the configuration defined in `conf/classifiers/masked_mlp_classifier/config.yaml`.

 ### 5. Evaluation

-Once the model has been trained (and optionally a classifier as well), you can evaluate it using `uv run scripts/eval_afa_method.py`.
-This will use the configuration defined in `conf/eval/tmp.yaml`, where you can also specify whether an external classifier should be used.
+Once the model has been trained (and optionally a classifier as well), you can evaluate it using `uv run scripts/evaluation/eval_afa_method.py`.
+This will use the configuration defined in `conf/eval/config.yaml`, where you can also specify whether an external classifier should be used.
 The evaluation results will be saved as an artifact with the metadata keys described [here](#evaluation-artifacts).

 Note that the same evaluation script is used for all AFA methods, you just have to point the configuration artifact name to the correct method.

 ### 6. Plotting results

+TODO

 ## Artifact structure